BrianWill/byteschool/markdown/assembly/assembly language.md

 ## instruction labels

 Our assembly code is written as a list of instructions, line-by-line.
-When we want to jump back to an instruction, we need to know its numeric address, which requires counting up the number of bytes occupied by all previous instructions and adding that number to the address of the first instruction.
+When we want to jump to an instruction, we need to know its numeric address, which requires counting up the number of bytes occupied by all previous instructions and adding that number to the address of the first instruction.
 Not only is this extremely tedious and error-prone, we'll have to recompute the address any time we add, remove, or modify prior instructions!

 To spare us this enormous hassle, assemblers let us label our instructions.
-A label can consist of letters of the alphabet, numerals, and underscores, and is denoted by ending with a colon.
-A label either precedes the instruction it labels (either on the same line or on the next non-blank line):
+A label can consist of letters of the alphabet, numerals, and underscores, and is denoted by ending with a colon:

 ```
 foo: copy r1, r2              # this instruction is labeled 'foo'